sparkfun/SparkFun_IM19_IMU_Arduino_Library/ISSUE_TEMPLATE.md

 * Are there any additional details that may help us help you?

 ### Steps to reproduce
 Tell us how to reproduce this issue.
-Please post stripped down example code demonstrating your issue.
+Please post a stripped down example code demonstrating your issue.

 ### Expected behavior
 Tell us what should happen